 - Clarity and significance of the scholarly question(s) central to the proposal, framed in the context of the state of research of the respective discipline(s);

-- The proposed outcome of the program, seen also in relationship to NYUAD’s and the Institute’s mission;
+- The proposed outcome of the program, seen also in relation to the mission of NYUAD and the Institute;

 - The potential of the program to stimulate active interest and partnerships among UAE-based scholars and institutions;